rstudio/keras3/man-src/image_dataset_from_directory/3-rendered.md

 @param subset Subset of the data to return.
     One of `"training"`, `"validation"`, or `"both"`.
     Only used if `validation_split` is set.
-    When `subset="both"`, the utility returns a tuple of two datasets (the training and validation datasets respectively).
+    When `subset = "both"`, the utility returns a tuple of two datasets (the training and validation datasets respectively).
 @param interpolation String, the interpolation method used when
     resizing images.
 Defaults to `"bilinear"`.